TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 Another response data type that deserves special consideration is **count data**.
 Counts are always greater than or equal to zero and do not take on fractional values.
-Certain types of **memoryless** processes (where the the frequency of future events is independent of the history of events) with a **constant rate** (average number of events per unit of time does not change over time) are frequently modeled using Poisson regression.
+Certain types of **memoryless** processes (where the the probability of future events is independent of the history of events) with a **constant rate** (average number of events per unit of time does not change over time) are frequently modeled using Poisson regression.
 An example of this type of process is nuclear decay: the rate of radioactive emissions is assumed to be constant (at least over short periods), but the